 What: Brisbane River Loop

 Why: The river-side track coupled with the generally amazing sunny weather in Brissie (except for the humidity) just makes for such a pleasant ride.
 Start at South Bank with a visit to GoMA and then grab a bike from the bike share racks.
 Enjoy a cruisey, scenic trip across the bridge and along the river.
 Ditch the bike in the racks at Toowong and you’ll find yourself oh-so-conveniently located at the doorstep of the Regatta, one of Brissie’s grand old Victorian hotels.
 There are worse ways to while away an afternoon than with a cold drink over-looking the comings and goings on the river.
+More info can be found here.

 What: Lysterfield Park

 Why: Because kangaroos!
 It will never not be a novelty to see a mob of kangaroos grazing peacefully upon the lush, grassy plains of this park.
 If cute wild animals aren’t your thang, it’s also incredibly scenic with a heap of different riding tracks (20km worth, actually) to suit different riders and abilities, including kid-friendly and commonwealth games level technical for the pro’s.
 There’s also a lake for watery fun, walking tracks and picnic areas.
 It’s basically the mountain bikers ‘from where you’d rather be’ postcard.
+More info can be found here.

 What: Karijini National Park

 Why: This is one for the more serious rider.
 Although it can get crazy hot (don’t go in Summer, duh!) and you’ll need to cart a decent amount of food and water around with you, the scenery is next level.
 The colour in WA is something entirely different and brilliant – Eastern parts of Australia, lift yo’ game!
 Think vibrant wild flowers, bright red dirt, endless blue skies and turquoise gorges.
 Then think of cooling off in them waters after a long, hot day on the bike and retiring to your camp site, situated amongst your own, private slice of outback beauty.
 Just watch out for the dingoes!
+More info can be found here.

 What: Monster Park

 Why: If off-road action is the peanut butter to your jam, maybe you’re already familiar with Monster BMX track.
 For the adrenaline junkies amongst us, bust those 20’s out – the park has a 306m long racing track complete with jumps, bends and all the other whiz-bang racing stuff.
 If you’re a street-riding freestyler, come here to tweak your tricks or get fully vert.
 The great thing about BMX is that there’s something for everyone no matter what age, ability or gender.
 Also, it totally has the cool factor so there’s that, too.
+More info can be found here.

 (Note: BMX lingo credit goes to Google – cheers!)